DerkNiessink/orbit_sim/README.md

 ## Constellations

-The constellations that Orbit sim can simulate are defined in JSON files.
-See the constellations folder for examples.
+The constellations that Orbit sim can simulate are defined in Python files.
+See the `constellations` folder for an example.

-If `orbit.py` is started without argument, it uses `constellations/first_constellation.json`.
-To specify a different consellation, pass the filename as argument: `python orbit.py constellations/constellation2.json`.